hyperledger-archives/indy-sdk/doc/contributer-resources.md

 1. Add the hyperledger/indy-sdk as the remote upstream:
    `git remote add upstream https://github.com/hyperledger/indy-sdk.git`

-1. Set up DCO commits
+1. Set up Developer Certificate of Origin to sign your commits with GPG

-  - We use developer certificate oforigin (DCO) in all hyperledger repositories, so to get your pull requests accepted, you must certify you created your commits by signing off on each commit with a GPG key.

-  - The easiest way to do this is to configure your local repository to automatically sign all of your commits.

 1. Take a look at our [release workflow](release-workflow.md)